PKU-Alignment/omnisafe/README.md

 ### 3. Run Agent from custom terminal config

-You can also run agent from custom terminal config.
-You can set any config in corresponding yaml file.
+You can also run agent from a custom terminal config.
+You can set any config in a corresponding yaml file.

 For example, you can run `PPOLag` agent on `SafetyPointGoal1-v0` environment with `total_steps=1024000`, `vector_env_nums=1` and `parallel=1` by: